Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

-where $\Delta F_i(s)=\Laplace\{\Delta f_i(t)\}$ and $\Delta\textrm{P}^{\textrm{import}}_i(s)$ is given by: Considering that PFR is still ramping up, which is the period of interest for RoCoF and nadir purposes: The set of algebraic equations (\ref{2area_Laplace}) where the unknowns are $\Delta F_i(s)$ can be solved analytically (e.g.~using a computer algebra system such as MATLAB or Maple), which gives the following solution: Where the constants $\textrm{C}_j$ are all real numbers, which are functions of the system parameters that appear in (\ref{2area_Laplace}) such as $H_1$, $H_2$, $P^\textrm{L}_1$, etc. These functions of system parameters are significantly convoluted as shown later in this section, hence the use of these generic constants $\textrm{C}_j$ to represent them in a simple way.
+Considering that PFR is still ramping up, which is the period of interest for RoCoF and nadir purposes:

+The set of algebraic equations (\ref{2area_Laplace}) where the unknowns are $\Delta F_i(s)$ can be solved analytically (e.g.~using a computer algebra system such as MATLAB or Maple), which gives the following solution:

+Where the constants $\textrm{C}_j$ are all real numbers, which are functions of the system parameters that appear in (\ref{2area_Laplace}) such as $H_1$, $H_2$, $P^\textrm{L}_1$, etc. These functions of system parameters are significantly convoluted as shown later in this section, hence the use of these generic constants $\textrm{C}_j$ to represent them in a simple way.

+In order to apply the inverse Laplace transform and then obtain the time-domain solution $\Delta f_i(t)$, (\ref{GenericSolutionLaplace}) must be decomposed in partial fractions: